laristra/documentation/documentation_c.md

 The shell is a program used on the command-line interface (on Terminal) to read commands and run other programs.
 The command line on Terminal starts with the name of the computer followed by the name of the user.
 Type commands after the $.

 ### Git Commands in Terminal
-`git config -h` list of GitHub commands
+`git config -h` show list of GitHub commands

 `git config --list` list settings for GitHub account